uw-dims/dims-finalreport/docs/source/challenges.rst

 from a workstation that was no longer available as an option to use.
-The instability and outages caused by this long-delayed (yet required) hardware move set the team back significantly and had ripple effects on other deadlines and events that could not be adjusted or cancelled.
+The instability and outages caused by this long-delayed (yet required) hardware move set the team back significantly and had ripple effects on other deadlines and events that could not be adjusted or canceled.

 .. _stability: